signaldatascience/R-curriculum/interview-prep/technical-questions/interview-qs.md

 	(*Source:* Capital One)

-* How are hidden Markov models and probabilistic graphical models related?
-What are some common use cases of either?
+* How could you model 1 cm diameter raindrops falling on a 1 m wide sidewalk and determine how long it takes for the sidewalk to be completely wet?

+	(*Source:* Google)

+* What would you do if you were a traffic sign?

-	(*Source:* AgilOne)
+	(*Source:* LatentView Analytics)

 Unorganized questions
 =====================